 Our efforts are focused on being able to ensure the financial support from the State, namely the Ministry of Rural Development, as well as from European Union programs and similar organizations as ours from abroad.

 The HSEW has a daily need for food, medicine, accessories for horses such as blankets halters etc. and of course money for the fixed costs and necessary excursions to animals in need.

 From 2007 to date the HSEW has not received any government grant or subsidy and its success is purely due to private initiatives from donations, sponsorship of animals and new memberships.

 The Hellenic Society for Equine Welfare, is a private initiative not-for-profit animal welfare organisation that was recognized by the Athens Court in April 2007.
-The Council consists of nine members and two substitutes elected every two years.
+It’s Council consists of nine members and two substitutes elected every two years.